Meet the Curriculum Leads

 E noho ana rā au ki runga I tōku taumata ki Ngongotahā kia mārama ai taku tirohanga atu ki Te Tai Tokerau, ko te tihi o Parahaki, ko te tihi o Maungataniwha e tū whakāhī ana.
 Kei ngā pūtake o aua tihi e toru taku ngākau e tau ai.

-My 15-year teaching career was exclusively at intermediate level, within the Tamaki Makaurau region.
-The lack of male Māori kaiako in mainstream education was my primary motivation for choosing to pursue a career in teaching.
-My decision to exit the teaching professional and work for the MOE is to hopefully be a voice of reason and change because despite the increased emphasis on raising Māori student achievement and honouring the principals of Te Tiriti, there is currently no systems in place to attract, support and retain Kaiako Hou, equipped with the knowledge of Te Reo & Tikanga Māori, to teach in Kura Auraki.
+My decision to exit the teaching profession and work for the MOE is to hopefully be a voice of reason and change.
+Despite the increased emphasis on raising Māori student achievement and honouring the principles of Te Tiriti, there are currently no systems in place to attract, support and retain Kaiako Hou, equipped with the knowledge of te reo and tikanga Māori to teach in Kura Auraki.

 Angela Smith